-Justin Bieber Tattoo Guide: Behind The ‘Sorry’ Star’s Designs… Including The New 'Bear & Eagle' Ink
+Justin Bieber Tattoo Guide: All The ‘Sorry’ Star’s Designs & What They Mean

-Have you ever wondered what all of Biebs’ tattoo designs ACTUALLY mean?
-We’ve got you covered…
+Hailey Baldwin's husband Justin Bieber has a VERY interesting tattoo collection but what are they all?
+And what do they ACTUALLY mean?
+Here's what you need to know.

+Justin Bieber is a massive fan of tattoos, so much so he's even just gone and got one above his eyebrow.

-Justin Bieber has a problem - the boy just CANNOT seem to stop getting tattoos!
-Ever since he was sixteen the 'Boyfriend' star has been adding more and more ink to his body, and it doesn't look like he's going to slow down anytime soon.
+Ever since he was 16, the 'Boyfriend' star has been adding more and more ink to his body, and it doesn't look like he's going to slow down anytime soon.

-Keep up with the 'Where Are U Now' star's tattoo designs - and what they REALLY mean - by checking out our guide to the Canadian superstar's tatts below:
+Keep up with the Hailey Baldwin's husband's tattoo designs - and what they REALLY mean - by checking out our guide to Justin's tattoo collection here:

+> We Translated The 'Despacito' Lyrics Into English & The Results Are Just A Bit Creepy

 In May 2016 Justin did the unthinkable and ACTUALLY got a tattoo on his beautiful face.
 The ‘Sorry’ singer has had a small cross done just under his eye, and his tattoo artist has explained the meaning: